towserchen/svg/README.md

 Static pages for SVG system.

 ## Online Demo
-The online demo always fetch from the latest version of branch main.
+The online demo always fetch from the latest version of branch master.

 https://unisa.ddos.la